 If you choose to have your primary residence in the state, you can benefit from two property tax breaks.
 There is an exemption of $50,000 of value in property tax, paired with what is known as the ‘Save Our Homes’ 3% cap on annual assessments.
-This means that the assessed value of your home for tax purposes cannot be raised by any more than this amount (or the change in the Consumer Price Index) meaning that as your home steadily gains in value you won’t be penalised.
-And it’s easy to find homes for sale with a host of new build properties coming onto the market in recent years.
+This means that the assessed value of your home for tax purposes cannot be raised by any more than this amount (or the change in the Consumer Price Index) meaning that as your home steadily gains in value, you won’t be penalized.
+And it’s easy to find homes for sale with many new build properties coming onto the market in recent years.

 Access to Top Wealth Managers

 As this state offers so many tax and property advantages, many top financial advisors, estate planners, etc choose to call it home as well.
 That means that you’ll have good access to top talent who can help you actively manage your income, plan for retirement and avoid probate.
 Making smart connections can help to grow your personal net worth.

 Protection for your Assets

 Moving to Florida also offers more protection from potentially devastating sources of litigation.
 Protection from annuities, homestead creditor protection and protection of the cash value of life insurance are just a few of the benefits well-looked-after residents of the Sunshine State enjoy.
 Once you’ve amassed that extra wealth, you’ll want to do all you can to safeguard it.

 Florida is only of only seven states in the US that don’t collect income tax on an individual at a state level.
 If you’re paying a high tax, you’ll be far better off coming home to Florida than a state like New York.
 Regulations against individual income tax are written into the state Constitution, so that’s a scenario that won’t change any time soon!

 …And There’s No State ‘Death Tax’ Either